-Australia has over 10,000 beaches, so it might be hard to find the best one for surfing.
+Australia has over 10,000 beaches, so it might be hard to find the best one for a surf.
 Whether you are trying something new or have been catching waves for years, there’s something for everyone.
 Here is a list of some of the best surfing beaches in Australia with something for all skill levels.

 Noosa is located on the East Coast of Australia in Queensland and is a great place for surfing, whether you are a beginner or a bit of an expert.
 The two main spots recommended by locals are Tea Tree Bay and Granite Bay, but if you are a beginner, the main beach has some calm waves for you to practice on.
 Noosa holds a surf festival every year, where record-level competitors come each year as well as thousands of spectators.